BeckettAnderson/Thanksgiving-Countdown/README.md

-# Thanksgiving-Countdown
+# Turkey Tracker
-This program will countdown to the day of thanksgiving.
+This program will tell you how long it will take to cook a turkey based on its weight.